Vegetarian Enchilada Casserole

 - ½ teaspoon ground cinnamon

-- 1 cup salsa divided
+- 1 cup salsa, divided

-- 2-4 to rtillas depending on size (corn, flour, sprouted, gluten-free or whole wheat)
+- 2-4 tortillas, depending on size (corn, flour, sprouted, gluten-free or whole wheat)

-- Salt & pepper to taste
+- salt & pepper , to taste

-- Preheat oven to 400 degrees F. Spray an 8 x 8 baking dish with a natural cooking spray; set aside.
+- Preheat oven to 400ºF.
+Spray an 8-inch baking dish with cooking spray; set aside.

 - In a large bowl, combine diced sweet potato (that has been slightly softened), black beans, tomatoes, onion, bell pepper, chili powder, garlic salt, and cinnamon.
 Alternatively, you can sauté the onion and bell pepper before adding it to the sweet potato mixture.